alexaiken/mpas-regent/README.md

 ## Getting set up on Sapling

-First, get Elliott / Prof Aiken to invite you to Sapling.
+First, get Elliott / Prof. Aiken to invite you to Sapling.
 Follow the instructions [here](https://github.com/StanfordLegion/sapling-guide) to understand how to set up your Sapling account.

 ## Running regent-mpas in Sapling